zchee/golang-wiki/Modules.md

 There are two alternative mechanisms to release a v2 or higher module.
 Note that with both techniques, the new module release becomes available to consumers when the module author pushes the new tags.
 Using the example of creating a `v3.0.0` release, the two options are:

 1. **Major branch**: Update the `go.mod` file to include a `/v3` at the end of the module path in the `module` directive (e.g., `module github.com/my/module/v3`).
 Update import statements within the module to also use `/v3` (e.g., `import "github.com/my/module/v3/mypkg"`).
 Tag the release with `v3.0.0`.
-   * Go versions 1.9.7+, 1.10.3+, and 1.11 are able to properly consume and build a v2+ module created using this approach without requiring updates to consumer code that has not yet opted in to modules (as described in the the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above).
+   * Go versions 1.9.7+, 1.10.3+, and 1.11 are able to properly consume and build a v2+ module created using this approach without requiring updates to consumer code that has not yet opted in to modules (as described in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above).
    * A community tool [github.com/marwan-at-work/mod](https://github.com/marwan-at-work/mod) helps automate this procedure.
 See the [repository](https://github.com/marwan-at-work/mod) or the [community tooling FAQ](https://github.com/golang/go/wiki/Modules#what-community-tooling-exists-for-working-with-modules) below for an overview.
    * To avoid confusion with this approach, consider putting the `v3.*.*` commits for the module on a separate v3 branch.
    * **Note:** creating a new branch is _not_ required.
 If instead you have been previously releasing on master and would prefer to tag `v3.0.0` on master, that is a viable option.
 (However, be aware that introducing an incompatible API change in `master` can cause issues for non-modules users who issue a `go get -u` given the `go` tool is not aware of [semver](https://semver.org) prior to Go 1.11 or when [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior) is not enabled in Go 1.11+).
    * Pre-existing dependency management solutions such as `dep` currently can have problems consuming a v2+ module created in this way.
 See for example [dep#1962](https://github.com/golang/dep/issues/1962).

 2. **Major subdirectory**: Create a new `v3` subdirectory (e.g., `my/module/v3`) and place a new `go.mod` file in that subdirectory.
 The module path must end with `/v3`.
 Copy or move the code into the `v3` subdirectory.
 Update import statements within the module to also use `/v3` (e.g., `import "github.com/my/module/v3/mypkg"`).
 Tag the release with `v3.0.0`.
-   * This provides greater backwards compatibility.
+   * This provides greater backwards-compatibility.
 In particular, Go versions older than 1.9.7 and 1.10.3 are also able to properly consume and build a v2+ module created using this approach.
    * A more sophisticated approach here could exploit type aliases (introduced in Go 1.9) and forwarding shims between major versions residing in different subdirectories.
-This can provide additional compatibility and allow one major version to be implemented in terms of another major version, but would entail more work for a module author.
+This can provide additional compatibility and allow one major version to be implemented in terms of another major version but would entail more work for a module author.
 An in-progress tool to automate this is `goforward`.
 Please see [here](https://golang.org/cl/137076) for more details and rationale, along with a functioning initial version of `goforward`.
    * Pre-existing dependency management solutions such as `dep` should be able to consume a v2+ module created in this way.

 See https://research.swtch.com/vgo-module for a more in-depth discussion of these alternatives.